The Market

 Be respectful when approaching your lease renewal and negotiating against an increase or for a reduction.
 Don't wait until the last minute.

-Tenant attorney (and Brick Underground sponsor) Sam Himmelstein, a partner at Himmelstein McConnell Gribben & Joseph, advises tenants to say, “I’d like to renew at the same rent,” and see how the landlord responds.
+Tenant attorney Sam Himmelstein, a former partner at Himmelstein McConnell Gribben & Joseph (now retired), advised tenants to say, "I'd like to renew at the same rent," and see how the landlord responds.

-Some landlords may not want to negotiate but many will, Elyanow says.
-“Keep trying to negotiate with the landlord and know when it is your deadline to respond to any final renewal,” he says.
+Some landlords may not want to negotiate, but many will, Elyanow said.
+"Keep trying to negotiate with the landlord and know when your deadline is to respond to any final renewal."

 4. Do your research